khaledh/khaledh.github.io/docs/osdev/19-tasks.md

 All good!
 We're in a much better place than we were before.

 Ideally, we should now be able to create multiple tasks and switch between them.
 But, since we're creating a single address space OS, we need to be able to load tasks at different virtual addresses.
-So far, we've been using a fixed virtual address for the user task; i.e. the task image is not relocatable.
+So far, we've been using a fixed virtual address for the user task; i.e., the task image is not relocatable.
 This means we have to link every user program at a different virtual address, which is not ideal.
 Traditional operating systems use a separate address space for each task, so linking the task image at a fixed virtual address is not a problem.
 In our case, we need to make the task image relocatable, so that we can load it at an arbitrary virtual address.
 That's what we'll do next.